Skip to content

 A broker is a Kafka server that stores data and serves client requests.
 In a cluster, brokers coordinate to provide distributed storage and fault tolerance.

-BROKER RESPONSIBILITIES:
+BROKER RESPONSIBILITIES

 Cluster Coordination: ZooKeeper vs KRaft